4 Out of 5 Workers Fear Job Loss in 2025: The Great Stay Explained

 • 88% of workers predict more companies will require employees to return to the office in 2025.

 The Great Stay: 2025 State of the Labor Market Report provides a comprehensive view of the workforce's trends, challenges and opportunities this year.
-The report shows the need for resilience and innovation in navigating uncertain times, from rising fears of job loss to the growing importance of upskilling.
+The report shows the need for resilience and innovation in navigating uncertain times, from increasing corporate influence in government and rising fears of job loss to the growing importance of upskilling.

 For press inquiries, contact Elizabeth Buccianti at elizabeth.buccianti@bold.com.